 Human resources leaders need degrees.
 If you are considering a career in Human Resources or trying to advance your current career, a Bachelors degree and even a Masters degree will assist you in achieving your goals and dreams.

 Many people are eager to start careers in human resources because it is a fast-growing field with many lucrative opportunities for people who work in the field.

 According to the Bureau of Labor Statistics, the 10-year job outlook for HR jobs—specifically HR specialists and managers-is faster than average and the median annual income can range from $63,000 to over $120,000, respectively.
 You'll find information here about starting a career in HR and transitioning into HR from another career field.

 Finding jobs in human resources presents a special challenge.
 Too many HR job searchers apply for the too few available jobs.
 Employers' expectations of professionalism from people who apply for HR jobs are sky high—with reason.

 Whether you planned an HR career from the beginning or are transitioning into HR from another field, you can speed up your HR job search by following some best practices.

-Anyone who wants to remain permanently in the U.S. must obtain an immigrant visa regardless of the field in which she wants to work.
-Human resources is no exception.
+Anyone who wants to remain permanently in the U.S. must obtain an immigrant visa regardless of the field in which he or she wants to work.
+The field of Human resources is no exception.
 Applicants must petition U.S. Citizenship and Immigration Services to request permission to apply for an immigrant visa.
 They're most readily available for individuals who are immediately related to a family member living in the U.S.

 Employer-sponsored immigrant visas are also available for foreigners who wish to become U.S. residents.